robertwarner/robertwarner.github.io/_posts/2025-10-16-hello-world.md

 # Hello World

 *Hello readers new and old!
 I'm once again adding a post to this silly blog.
 I'm writing this on my ipad using http://vscode.dev which is possibly the worst code editing experince I have had in recent years (I might be dumb but I can't figure out how to copy and paste?
-Someone who knows how IOS works, please look over my shoulder one day and tell me what I'm doing wrong...I swear I'm using cmd instead of control, yet no luck).*
+Someone who knows how IOS works, please look over my shoulder one day and tell me what I'm doing wrong...I swear I'm using cmd instead of control, yet no luck).
+EDIT: I have since got paste to work at least!*

 *I am presently writing this while tucked under the covers in a bed.
 I was drinking yerba mate while driving from Boulder to Aspen after work today.
 I'm in Aspen doing a fun fall weekend getaway to see my parents that I haven't seen in months.
 I miss them dearly and this trip will be a lovely chance to catch up as I have many stories and pictures to share since our last meetup.
 The following is my rambling thoughts from today.*